 Duration: 40–75 minutes

-A shared shuttle means you travel with other passengers going in the same direction.
+A shared shuttle means you travel with other passengers heading toward similar destinations.

 Price: €30–€45 per person